Google's Back Button Hijacking Spam Policy and the 815K-Page ChatGPT Citation Study

 Who should be auditing right now

-Google's blog post specifically calls out recipe aggregators, news sites with interstitials, and affiliate-heavy pages as common offenders.
-But the real risk is less obvious: any site running multiple ad networks, affiliate scripts, or engagement plugins through a tag manager.
-These scripts interact in ways that are difficult to predict, and a single vendor injecting pushState calls can trigger the policy violation.
+Google's blog post calls out recipe aggregators, news sites with interstitials, and affiliate-heavy pages as common offenders.
+But the real risk is less obvious.
+Any site running multiple ad networks, affiliate scripts, or engagement plugins through a tag manager is exposed.
+These scripts interact in ways that are hard to predict, and a single vendor injecting `pushState` calls can trigger the policy violation.

 Audit checklist for this week: